 Mistakes I Made as New and Somewhat Lazy Gardener

 The very first mistake we make is probably allowing a seasoned gardener to convince us that growing things is easy and relaxing.

 Therefore, I'm going to share the hard lessons I learned the first year of trying to landscape my yard into a magical realm of flower beds and gardens.
 The year I thought it would be a lazy sort of task that only required digging a few holes and emptying a few seed packets.

 Never Assume You Have Good Soil

 When you look out at that yard and see all the beautiful green life, you naturally think "what fertile soil!"
-Of course, if you are one of those people who constructs all of your flower beds and gardens well-above ground, then you probably aren't concerned in the least with the soil.
+Of course, if you are one of those people who build all of their flower beds and gardens well-above ground, then you probably aren't concerned in the least with the soil.

 So this is for those of us who plant directly in the dirt, where Nature herself tends to garden.

 It is perfectly natural to assume that the dirt under your grass is full of nutrients.
 It is supporting that massive amount of lawn, and more than a few weeds, after all.

 All you have to do is till up a small patch, remove every grass clump and rock, and surround your new bed with a suitable and decorative border.
 Then you stand back and admire that beautiful plot, ready to spring forth with life.

 Yes.
 That is what I did.
 I did it over and over again, too.
 Then I planted seeds.
 And waited anxiously for the first sprouts.
 This was when things began going wrong.

 For one thing, that luscious black soil was actually a fraudulent layer of dirt-like film over a gritty, sandy undersoil.
 When dry, the surface of the bed became a hard-baked brick that cracked after only an hour of morning sun.
 By evening it was an impenetrable slab.